5 Times You Can Sue a Mechanic

 Car repairs can be a scary prospect.
-First there's the cost, the time it will take, and then the worry about the repairs being done right.
-Most mechanics do good and honest work, and care for our cars like they were their own.
+First, there's the cost, the time it will take, and then the worry about the repairs being done right.
+Most mechanics do good and honest work and care for our cars like they were their own.
 But other mechanics on the other hand...

-So what happens if you get one of the bad guys?
-When can you sue a mechanic if they don't take good care of your car?
+So when can you sue a mechanic if they don't take good care of your car?
 There are five main reasons to sue over a bad vehicle repair job:

 1. Bad Repairs

 Not to mention you shouldn't be charged for non-existent or ineffective auto repairs.
 If a mechanic improperly installs a part, disables a safety device, otherwise fails to make adequate repairs to your vehicle, you may have a valid lawsuit.

 2. False Estimates or No Estimates

 Under these statutes, mechanics and other service providers must give you a detailed estimate of all work to be done, disclose whether used or rebuilt parts are being installed, and give you a quote for the costs.

 3. Breach of Warranty

-Often we purchase new and used cars with warranties that cover certain service to the vehicle.
+Often we purchase new and used cars with warranties that cover certain services to the vehicle.
 These warranties generally come with stipulations regarding what repairs are covered, for how long, and may require you to use specific mechanics.
 If the mechanics don't honor the warranty, either to repair the car or in covering the cost, you may need to sue.

 But how do you know if your mechanic is taking you for a ride?
 Actually discovering fraud may be difficult, but if you discover your mechanic has charged you for service or parts he didn't provide you may be able to sue for damages.

 5. Invalid Use of a Mechanic's Lien